 It is important that you don’t fall too far behind.
 There are some serious problems that can arise if you pass away or become incapacitated without some kind of living trust or will set up, as we will explain below.
-We highly encourage you that you to read the information below to understand what a living trust is and why you need one.
+We highly encourage you to read the information below to understand what a living trust is and why you need one.

 What is a Living Trust?

 A living trust is a legal document that is similar to a will.
-Both a living trust and will determine what happens to your assets/property when you pass away but a living trust has a number of benefits despite costing more to prepare.
+Both a living trust and will determine what happens to your assets/property when you pass away, but a living trust has a number of benefits despite costing more to prepare.

 Why Do You Need a Living Trust?

-With the living trust in place, the property your own will be distributed according to the trust agreement upon the death of the grantor.
+With the living trust in place, the property you own will be distributed according to the trust agreement upon the death of the grantor.
 This avoids the probate process which divides the property of the deceased in a long and complex manner that the deceased may not have intended.